 Plantain is beneficial in treating kidney and bladder infections and water retention.
 It can neutralize stomach acids, normalize all stomach secretions, and may inhibit the growth of tuberculosis bacteria.
 Plantain seeds are like psyllium seeds, and if taken in amounts of one teaspoon of powdered juice three times daily, it can provide a fantastic bulk laxative.

 Soaking the seeds overnight will produce a gel.
 Bring the gel to a boil, turn it off, and let it steep for ten minutes.
-Squeeze the gel through a strainer and use it to treat spitting up blood, intestinal pains, and ulcers.
+Squeeze the gel through a strainer to treat spitting up blood, intestinal pains, and ulcers.
 Introduce a cup of tea several times daily into the colon to treat hemorrhoids.
 You can also use it as a douche for vaginal ailments.

 The Asian plantain, P Asiatica, is a clinical treatment for high blood pressure at a fifty percent success rate.
 Common plantain is a well-known folk cancer remedy in Latin America.
 It is used for this purpose worldwide.
 The plant also stimulates the healing process and is an antimicrobial.